| |

 We hope that you will

 submit your manuscripts for review by the press.
-Please mail your
+Please mail your mansucripts

-manuscripts to the New World African Press, 1958 Matador Way #35,
+to the New World African Press, P.O.

 Joseph E.